moshiur25524/moshiur25524/README.md

   - 🚤 TypeScript
   - 🍀 React.js
   - 🌿 Node.js
+  - 🖥️ WordPress
-  - 🚀 Babel
+  - 🧑‍💻 Laravel

 👩‍💻 I'm currently working from home of my own

-🧠 I'm currently learning redux
+🧠 I'm currently learning Laravel

-👯‍♀️ I'm looking to collaborate on a project with a pationate team in react
+👯‍♀️ I'm looking to collaborate on projects with a pationate team in Web Technology

-🤔 I'm looking for help to start with realtime project
+🤔 I'm looking for help to start with realtime projects

-💬 Ask me about any tools of MERN or Project
+💬 Ask me about any tools of Programming or Project

 ## 🔗 Links